 - 1. Define terms related to scheduling. - 2.
 Demonstrate how cost and time are summarized in a WBS. - 3.
 Demonstrate the process of decomposition and numbering used to create a WBS. - 4.
 Explain the difference between a deliverable and work package. - 5.
 Differentiate top-down estimation and bottom-up methods. - 6.
-Define basic terms such as budget, estimate, price, cost, and value. - 7.
-Discuss the relationship between cost and budget. - 8.
-Explain basic concepts related to budgeting. - 9.
-Identify different types of costs, and discuss issues related to contingency funds, profit, and cost estimating. - 10.
+Apply skills of building a Gantt Chart within a project - 7.
+Define basic terms such as budget, estimate, price, cost, and value. - 8.
+Discuss the relationship between cost and budget. - 9.
+Apply basic concepts related to budgeting. - 10.
+Identify different types of costs, and discuss issues related to contingency funds, profit, and cost estimating. - 11.
 Explain the benefits of contingencies.